macrostack

 Is Jitsi Meet really free with no time limit?

 Yes.
-On a public instance or your own self-hosted server there is no 40-minute cap.
-If you self-host, your only costs are the server and its bandwidth.
+On a public instance or your own self-hosted server there is no 40-minute cap like Zoom's free plan.
+If you self-host, your only costs are the server and its bandwidth; there are no per-host license fees.